ricab/scope_guard/docs/interface.md

 ###### Exception specification:

 `noexcept` _iff_ `Callback` can be _nothrow-constructed_ from `Callback&&` (after reference collapse).
-Notice this is always the case if `Callback` is a reference type.
+Notice this is always the case when `Callback` is a reference type.

 ###### Example: